-There are three sub types, in order of severity:
+There are three sub types:

 Bipolar 1: Episodes of depression and full blown mania sometimes with psychotic features, severely impairs ability to work or function.